 What Is The Little Buddy Heater?

-The Little Buddy propane heater made by Mr. Heater is one of the smallest portable propane heaters on the market today that is safe to use not only outdoors but indoors as well.
+The Little Buddy propane heater, made by Mr. Heater, is one of the smallest portable propane heaters that is safe to use not only outdoors but indoors available.

-Safety Warning: Always have a carbon monoxide alarm like this one (click to view on Amazon) in the area when using any indoor propane appliances.
+Safety Warning: Always have a carbon monoxide alarm like this one (click to view on Amazon) and a RV Propane Detector (click to view on Amazon) nearby when using any indoor propane appliances.

 What’s In The Box